-To configure your website to include profile images, you must use the Profile Form and Profile Display parts.
-Website users upload images on the Profile Form part and the images display on the Profile Display part.
+To configure your website to include profile images, you must use the Update Profile Form and Profile Display part.
+Website users upload images on the Profile Update Form and the images display on the Profile Display part.

-To include profile images on a Profile Form part, select the Profile Image section on the Individual tab.
-When you select to include the Profile image field, you provide the ability for website users to easily upload profile images.
+The Profile Update Form includes a Profile image element.
+When you include this in the design area, you provide the ability for website users to easily add, edit, or remove profile images.